 It’s never too late to learn how to make pithe-puli

 With motherhood, I was sure that I wanted to feed the best to my children.
 And I learnt to make patishapta and other pithes and pulis.
 I wanted to carry on the tradition of making pithe at home during makar shankranti.
 I actually feel proud that I am continuing the tradition and that Dida would have been very proud of me.
-I know that the patishapta I make is not as good as the one that Dida would make but it’s close.
+The patishapta I make is not as good as the one that Dida would make but it’s close.
 And I am sure, with time and experience, one day I would make 50 patishaptas at one go and they would be just like the ones that Dida would make.

 Share your views / Follow us